agrichick45/ST558Project1/ST558Projecct1.md

       genPrimary<-purrr::map(genParseRes$url, jsonlite::fromJSON)
       return(genPrimary)
     }
-    # Otherwise, throw an informative error to get the appropriate values that occur. .
+    # Otherwise, throw an informative error to get the appropriate values
+    #that occur.
     else {
-    message <- paste("ERROR: The number or index of generation chosen is not a valid                           selection.", "Select from the menu above, of try generation('all') to find the                         Pokemon and Generation you're looking for.") print(outputGen[1:2])
+    message <- paste("ERROR: The number or index of generation chosen is not a valid selection.",
+                     "Select from the menu above, of try generation('all') to find the Pokemon and Generation you're looking for.")
+    print(outputGen[1:2])
     stop(message)
     }
   }
-  #If all is specified, then run the allGen() function that we defined earlier.
+  #If all is specified, then run the allGen() function that we defined
+  #earlier.
   else {
   genPrimary<-allGen()
   return(genPrimary)